The Best Summer Foods for Weight Loss

 This coral-colored crustacean is no slouch when it comes to your health.
 Not only are shrimp a good source of low-calorie protein, they're also a good source of inflammation-fighting omega-3s, which may help speed up your weight loss efforts, too.

 Sweeten up your menu by making strawberries your go-to snack this summer.
 A cup of strawberries has just 47 calories and packs nearly 3 grams of gut-health-promoting fiber, 141 percent of your daily vitamin C, and plenty of energizing B6, to boot.
 Strawberries are also a vegan-friendly source of iron, which can help fend off anemia-related fatigue and weight gain.
 Before you hit the beach this summer, make sure to add some of the 26 Foods That Melt Love Handles to your meal plan!

 Instead of slapping another artery-clogging burger on the grill, lighten up your summer fare by enjoying some salmon instead.
 Chock full of protein and omega-3s, salmon is a heart-healthy choice that can make it easy to meet your health-related goals all season long.
-Just make sure you’re opting for wild-caught fish instead of farmed salmon; wild salmon has lower levels of inflammation-promoting omega-6, has higher omega-3 levels, and doesn’t rely on dyes to achieve its trademark pink color.
+Just make sure you're opting for wild-caught fish instead of farmed salmon; wild salmon has lower levels of inflammation-promoting omega-6 and has higher omega-3 levels.

 Whether in a soup, salad, or salsa, tomatoes are a refreshing way to load your diet with antioxidants while making every meal more filling.
-While these lycopene-rich bad boys are great on their own, drizzling them with olive oil and tossing them on the grill can lend them some extra heart health benefits while transforming their flavor.
+While these lycopene-rich bad boys are great on their own, drizzling them with olive oil and tossing them on the grill can lend them some extra heart-healthy benefits while transforming their flavor.
 Just don't try to derive the same benefits from ketchup; the sweet sauce is more sugar than vegetable.

 Putting some peaches on your menu can make this your healthiest summer yet.
 Peaches are a good source of vitamin C and beta-carotene, both of which have been linked to improvements in immune health and lower weight.
 If you're trying to make healthier food choices, peaches are a great sub for sugary sorbet: just blend and freeze for a no-sugar-added dessert the whole family will enjoy.